 - You are in or associated with the building industry

-- The ‘Bright-Line test’ – You sell within 5 years of purchase.
+- The ‘Bright-Line test’ – You sell within 10 years of purchase (or 5 years for new builds).
 Your family home is usually excluded from the Bright-Line test

 Like capital gains on shares, capital gains on property is taxed at your marginal tax rate.

 Being a relatively new asset class, the taxation rules on cryptocurrency is relatively undeveloped.
 Cryptocurrency is treated as property for tax purposes, and whether it’s taxable, depends on the purpose you acquire them for:

 Where you acquire cryptocurrency for the purpose of disposal (selling or exchanging it) the proceeds you make from selling it are taxable.
 Bitcoin and similar cryptocurrencies generally don’t produce an income stream or provide any benefits, except when they’re sold or exchanged.
 This strongly suggests that cryptocurrencies are generally acquired with the purpose to sell or exchange them.IRD

 So based on that statement, IRD are likely to view any gains on cryptocurrency as taxable, unless you can provide compelling evidence you acquired your crypto purely for the purpose of earning income (eg. through staking).
 In addition to being liable for tax on any capital gains,